master-q/masterq-docs/presentations/20170610_verifast_koedolug/20170610_verifast_koedolug.md

-# RTOS application verified by VeriFast, and Future plan
+# RTOS application verified by VeriFast, and future plan

 Kiwamu Okabe

 # What's VeriFast?
 # Why need VeriFast?
+# VeriFasts find bugs on Linux kernel
 # How to use VeriFast?
 # A problem on ChibiOS/RT RTOS
 # Let's verify RTOS application!